armory/go-yaml-tools/README.md

 SPRING_PROFILES_ACTIVE="armory,local"
 ```

-The `configDir` is where the configuration files live, tpyically `/opt/spinnaker/config` for Spinnaker files.
+The `configDir` is where the configuration files live, typically `/opt/spinnaker/config` for Spinnaker files.